 Hope to navigate some of the most beautiful waterways: the Gerlache Strait, Errera Channel and Neumayer Channel.
 Possible landing sites may include: Paradise Bay, which is perhaps the most aptly named place in the world with its impressive glacial fronts and mountains, Cuverville Island, home of the biggest gentoo penguin colony in the Peninsula surrounded by glaciers and castellated icebergs, and the British Museum and post office at Port Lockroy.

-Further exploration will lead you to the South Shetland Islands.
+Further exploration leads you to the South Shetland Islands.
 The volcanic island group is a haven for wildlife.
 Vast penguin rookeries and seals hauling out on the shorelines make every day spent here unforgettable.
-Sailing through the narrow passage into the flooded caldera of Deception Island is truly amazing, so is visiting the crescent shaped island Half Moon, home to chinstrap penguins in breathtaking surroundings.
+Sailing through the narrow passage into the flooded caldera of Deception Island is truly amazing, so is visiting the crescent-shaped island Half Moon, home to chinstrap penguins in breathtaking surroundings.

 Leave Antarctica and head north across the Drake Passage.
 Join your lecturers and naturalists on deck as you search for seabirds and whales and enjoy some final lectures.
 Take the chance to relax and reflect on the fascinating adventures of the past days on the way back to Ushuaia.